 He delivers his message with very deliberate anger and authenticity, from the production design to the genuine Lancashire dialect in which the working-class characters speak.
 Everything looks, sounds and feels genuine, which gives the film a solid grounding in real life.
 At no point is this most keenly felt than during the massacre itself, which creeps up on the audience without fanfare or dramatic musical cues.
 It feels chillingly banal, and much more affecting than if it had been artificially foreshadowed.
 By making it so sudden and so ordinary, the massacre becomes so much more real, and so much more about the ordinary lives caught up in it.

-With the massacre over, all the didactics suddenly seems necessary.
+With the massacre over, all the didactics suddenly seem necessary.
 It’s difficult to see how Peterloo could have better built up tension without detracting from the urgency and authenticity of its message; although the film is very slow at times, the massacre is powerful enough to make it all seem worth the wait.

 Peterloo is no hagiography, however.
 The protestors are portrayed as a fairly disorganised group; their motives are often muddled and unclear, and the film takes care to illustrate the tension between the reformists and the movement’s more violent, radical wing.
 Henry ‘Orator’ Hunt – a convincing performance by Rory Kinnear – is given an unflattering but realistic portrayal as a difficult, arrogant celebrity.